 Bring teatro to your students at home and in the classroomTeatro Visión believes that culturally relevant theater is important to your students' education.
-Therefore, we are pleased to offer exclusive educational access to three of our recent past productions - Macario (2019), Departera (2018), and La Muerte Baila (2017).These productions are recommended for students in grade 4 and up.Our suggested price to access these videos is $5 per person, which helps us cover the costs of making these videos available.
+Therefore, we are pleased to offer exclusive educational access to four of our recent past productions - Macario (2019), Departera (2018), La Muerte Baila (2017), and The Transition of Doodle Pequeño (2019).These productions are recommended for students in grade 4 and up.Our suggested price to access these videos is $5 per person, which helps us cover the costs of making these videos available.
 However, we know that many schools have little or no budget for arts experiences and it is important to us that money is not a barrier to access.
 If your school has the budget to pay $5 per person, thank you!
 If not, please pay what you can or request free access.Please note that access is limited to educational purposes for K-12 and college students.If you have questions, or need assistance, please email [email protected] or call (408) 294-6621 ext.
 3.

 MACARIOadapted for the stage by Evelina Fernández with Teatro Visiónbased on the novel by B. Travenand the Academy Award nominated filmoriginal music by Russell Rodríguezoriginal choreography by Maria de la Rosastage direction by Rodrigo Garcíamusic direction by Russell Rodríguezchoreography by Samuel CortezTeatro Visión’s Macario is a Día de Muertos celebration full of music, dance, spectacle, and inspiration.
 A poor woodcutter, whose sole dream in life is to experience a day without hunger, is caught at a crossroads when his dream comes true.Macario is performed in Spanish, with English or Spanish captions.Run time: 1 hour, 46 minutesThis video of our 2019 production is accessible exclusively for educational use.
 You will receive a pdf study guide for Macario along with your viewing link.